Chamber Music Beginnings

 - Access to teaching materials, recordings of the works to be heard in concert, and guided listening activities

 Concert host Wolfgang Amadeus Schmutzinberry has a lot to learn when it comes to being a great composer.
-The artists on the stage–and the students in the concert hall—help Wolfgang discover how composers create their famous melodies, and how they combine melodies together to give form to their works.
+The artists on the stage–and the students in the concert hall—help Wolfgang discover how composers use rhythm to energize and organize their works.
 The series culminates with an intimate in-class performance to reinforce these concepts and make connections to Common Core Standards.

 Classics in Your Classroom - Performances at your school!